gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 <!-- [todo: add table showing time to solve with and without vertex degree heuristic] -->

-A very similar optimization is to look at which color we choose for each contraction.
-Choosing a color that is more common among the neighbors of the contracted vertex will lead to larger contractions.
-So let's try prioritizing colors by their frequency among the neighbors of the contracted vertex.
+Now, how do we pick which color to contract?
+Similarly to our vertex degree heuristic, we want to choose a color that maximizes edges/vertices contracted.
+For a given vertex, we'll pick the color that appears most frequently among its neighbors.

 ```python
 def iter_neighbor_colors_by_freq(G: nx.Graph, node: str) -> Iterator[str]: